Michael Finnis: Research and career

 Finnis spent fourteen years in the Atomic Energy Research Establishment.
 He developed theoretical and computational approaches to support the nuclear power industry.
 When he started working at the AERE, he used an IBM System/360, and eventually a Cray-1.
 Finnis developed Finnis–Sinclair potentials, which transformed simulations of metals.
 Finnis–Sinclair potentials took into account the local density dependence of atomic interactions through two terms: the first a short-range repulsive interaction, the second an attractive force described by the square root of a sum of pair of interactions between neighbours.
 In 1988 he was appointed an Alexander von Humboldt Fellow at the Fritz-Haber-Institut.
 Finnis eventually moved to the Max-Planck-Institut für Metallforschung, where he started working on the science of interfaces.
-In 1995 Finnis and Ruth Lynden-Bellfounded the Atomistic Simulation Centre at Queen's University Belfast.
+In 1995 Finnis and Ruth Lynden-Bell founded the Atomistic Simulation Centre at Queen's University Belfast.

 In 2006, Finnis joined Imperial College London, where he co-founded the Thomas Young Centre for the Theory and Simulation of Materials.
 His research involves atom-scale computational models to understand the electronic and optical properties of materials.